RTGS-Lab/rtgs-lab-tools/issues.md

--the audit reproduce tool currently does not produce a runnable script because of file naming from reproduced tool calls -need to integrate device monitor tool - it should also be command line based so that it can be wrapped in mcp server -postgres needs to be migrated to google cloud instance rather than rtgs-test local db
+-the audit reproduce tool currently does not produce a runnable script because of file naming from reproduced tool calls -need to integrate device monitor tool - it should also be command line based so that it can be wrapped in mcp server -postgres needs to be migrated to google cloud instance rather than rtgs-test local db -postgres logging should use core database manager class to connect -error parsing should be worked on so it works -data/metadata/diagnostics parsers should be updated so multi indexed data like PORT_V and PORT_I are broken out